NotePlan/plugins/dbludeau.TodoistNoteplanSync/README.md

   - These links can be used to view the Todoist task on the web.
   - WARNING: if the link is modified or deleted, the ability to sync will be lost.
 - There is no automated clean up of completed tasks in Noteplan.
 They are just marked as completed.
 We can see what people think is best and enhance clean up in the future.
+- Subtasks in Todoist will show up as first level tasks in Noteplan.
+This can probably be fixed in an update if there is enough interest.

 ## Coming Next
 - Possible detailed sync back to Todoist.
 Currently will only sync closed (or cancelled) status.
 If demand is there, can sync back changes in priorities, due dates, tags.
 Will need to have a setting to decide which application is the source of truth.